It is possible for newly filled teeth to become painful or sensitive after a filling.

 The tooth would remain sensitive until the inflammation subsides.
 This could be for just a few days or even last a few weeks.

-2. Tooth Sensitivity As A Result Of The Type Of Filling Material Used
+2. The Type Of Filling Material Used

 Tooth fillings done using amalgam may tend to cause sensitivity to that particular tooth.
 Amalgam is essentially made of metal, and one of the properties of metal is the ability to conduct heat or cold.

 An amalgam filling in the mouth can effectively conduct hot or cold temperatures in the oral environment to the pulp, thereby increasing sensitivity.
 This is why sometimes when you take hot or cold drinks while having an amalgam filling present in the mouth, you may feel sensitivity in that tooth.

 Another aspect to consider in relation to amalgam filling is its ability to contract and expand.
 This is another property of metals.
 When you drink cold drinks, the amalgam contracts, thereby pulling in on your tooth.

 On the other hand, when you drink hot drinks, the amalgam expands.
 This expansion puts pressure on the tooth as well as on the pulp, which might already be sensitive if it is a new filling.
 This ability to expand and contract is another reason why a tooth can be sensitive after filling.

 When a dental filling is built up too high or is not sitting in the tooth properly, it could distort your normal occlusion, that is, the way your teeth contact each other when they come together in a bite.